These states could decide the U.S. presidential election

 Electoral votes: 29

 Polls close: 7 p.m.
-ET (Several counties in northwestern Florida are an hour behind the rest of the state.)
+EST (0000 GMT) (Several counties in northwestern Florida are an hour behind the rest of the state.)

 Rating in presidential contest: Toss-up

 Vote counting: Florida has no-excuse absentee voting.
-Election officials can begin scanning ballots more than three weeks before Election Day, but results cannot be generated until after polls closed.
+Election officials can begin scanning ballots more than three weeks before Election Day, but results cannot be generated until after polls are closed.
 All ballots must be received by the close of polls on Election Day to be counted.
-However, ballots flagged for signature errors can be corrected until 5 p.m. on Nov.
-5.
+Ballots flagged for signature errors can be corrected, however, until 5 p.m. on Thursday.

 GEORGIA